the-last-minute/learning/README.md

 # learning
-stuff for my kids' learning
+just a thing for my kid to learn french